yilmazbahadir/yilmazbahadir.github.io/a-technical-zoom-in-to-nem.md

 ![request-mapping-annotation](assets/images/nem-technical-zoom-in-annotation-request-mapping.png)

 NEM API annotations:
-- AuthenticatedApi: Expects a node challenge param, signs the challenge data with the private key, attaches signature to the response for the caller to verify
+- AuthenticatedApi: Expects a node challenge param(a random 64-byte payload), signs the challenge data with the private key, attaches signature to the response for the caller to verify
 - P2PApi: Marker annotation denoting callable by peers
 - ClientApi: Marker annotation denoting the api is callable by the client
 - PublicApi: Marker annotation for a public api (should be all GET method based), any PublicApi is also a ClientApi